datajerk/ctf-write-ups/nahamconctf2020/ripe_reader/README.md

 binary.address = procbase
 ```

 x86_64 address are 48-bits (today).
-With the lower 16-bits in hand, brute-forcing the remain four bytes is next.
+With the lower 16-bits in hand, brute-forcing the remaining four bytes is next.

 The loop above is almost identical to the canary step.
 When complete the process base address can be computed.